April 9, 2025

 Source: Bloomberg.

 About this indicator: The DXY index measures the strength of the U.S. dollar against a basket of foreign currencies.
 The strength of the U.S. dollar impacts the competitiveness of agriculture producers in foreign markets.
-As the dollar strengthens, U.S. producers become less competitive, and vice versa.
+As the dollar strengthens, U.S. producers & exports become less competitive, and vice versa.

 Transportation price indices